 Brinzolamide (Into the eye)

-Treats increased pressure in the eye that is caused by glaucoma or a condition called ocular hypertension.
+Treats increased eye pressure caused by glaucoma or ocular hypertension.

 When This Medicine Should Not Be Used

 - This medicine is not for long-term use.